MNitin-Reddy/Bank-Data-Analytics/README.md

-# Bank Loan Repayment Analysis
+# Bank Loan Lending Analysis

 ## Problem Statement
 To analyze and understand the factors influencing loan repayment success, focusing on borrower demographics, loan characteristics, and payment behaviours to identify patterns in "good" vs. "bad" loans.